As a NJ bankruptcy attorney, I am interested in iconic retail business stores that filed Bankruptcy. I will continue to share these with you:

 In 1967, they acquired dozens of existing stores on the West Coast to not only expand their territory but also expanding their market, including but not limited to, DIY Hardware stores, liquor stores and dairy factories.

 These West Coast acquisitions went sour very quickly.
 TWO GUYS realized you cannot bring East Coast attitudes and marketing strategies to the West Coast.
 You cannot expect to get the same results.
 From the mid to late seventies, TWO GUYS was forced to close and liquidating all of its stores and inventory.

-Their bankruptcy assets were worth more than their businesses when they evaluated their potential filing of bankruptcy.
+Their bankruptcy assets were worth more than their businesses when they evaluated their potential filing of this retail store bankruptcy.

 END OF TWO GUYS:

 By 1982, all stores were closed and liquidated (similar to an out of court bankruptcy).
 The succeeding company Vornado Realty Trust leased all the former bankruptcy assets to different businesses.

 This is a common scenario where a business expands so rapidly and fails to do market research.
 That can lead to filing bankruptcy.
 Their liquidation (bankruptcy) assets are worth more than their retail business bankruptcy.

 It is ironic that a company’s quick success frequently leads a quicker business bankruptcy.